awsdocs/amazon-connect-admin-guide/doc_source/recordings.md

 A conversation is recorded only when the contact is connected to an agent\.
 The contact is not recorded before then, when they are connected to the IVR\.

-**Important**
-For voice conversations, the monitor feature works only when recording is enabled on a contact flow\.
-For instructions, see [Set Up Recording Behavior](set-up-recordings.md)\.
-For chat conversations, you enable recording at the instance level\.
-If there's an S3 bucket for storing chat transcripts, then all chats are recorded\.
-If no bucket exists, then no chats are recorded\.

 ## Assign Permissions to Review Recordings of Past Conversations<a name="manager-recording"></a>

 These permissions enable managers to access recordings of past conversations\.